Maintaining Excellence

-Community Consolidated School District 46 is considering placing a limiting rate proposal on the ballot in 2024.
+Community Consolidated School District 46 is placing a limiting rate proposal on the ballot on March 19, 2024.

 This type of voter-approved funding proposal, unlike a bond referendum, would allow the District to address both capital facility and operating needs districtwide.

-The proceeds of the limiting rate increase would be evenly split between capital facility and operating needs.
+The proceeds of the limiting rate increase will be evenly split between capital facility and operating needs.

-Approximately $3 million would fund capital improvements and $3 million would address operating needs.
+Approximately $3 million will fund capital improvements and $3 million will address operating needs.

-A special focus would be placed on addressing maintenance and infrastructure needs.
+A special focus will be placed on addressing maintenance and infrastructure needs.

-The current proposal calls for the District to pursue a long-term financing to speed up completion of facility and site upgrades.
-Approximately $29 million would go toward maintenance and infrastructure improvements and $8 million would fund the renovation and reconfiguration of libraries/media centers and student support spaces.
+The initiative calls for the District to pursue long-term financing to speed up completion of facility and site upgrades.
+Approximately $29 million will go toward maintenance and infrastructure improvements along with additional security cameras and emergency response systems and $8 million will fund the renovation and reconfiguration of libraries/media centers and student support spaces.

-Passage of the limiting rate proposal would allow CCSD 46 to address many of its highest priority facility, site, and operating needs, including:
+Passage of the March 2024 referendum will allow CCSD 46 to address many of its highest priority facility, site, and operating needs, including:

 • Replacing aging roofing